Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Improve the internal autosuggester to return the list of next words when space.
 - [x] Use a "or" for facets of each group.
 - [ ] Manage pagination when item set is redirected to search.
+- [ ] Reorder items in items set (from module Next, see MvcListeners).

 Warning